hdietert/hdietert.github.io/about.md

 obtained my PhD under the supervision of [Clément Mouhot][cm] and [Arieh Iserles][ai].

-Currently, I am on leave from the CNRS and are visiting professor at the [institute of mathematics of the University of Leipzig][ul].
+During the academic year 2020/21, I was on leave from the CNRS and are visiting professor at the [institute of mathematics of the University of Leipzig][ul].

 Publications are listed under the [publication page][pub].